cctbx/cctbx_project/mmtbx/probe/README.md

 The  **mmtbx/programs/probe2.py** script uses the probe library routines above to construct kinemages of interactions and surfaces and to generate summary scores for interactions within a model.
-It is a replacement for the **mmtbx.probe** program, producing similar outputs but taking different command-line options.
+It is a replacement for the **mmtbx.probe** program that can be run as **mmtbx.probe2** to produce similar outputs but taking different command-line options.
 The following tests are provided for this program:
 * There is a Test() function defined within the module that will test all of its non-class functions.
 To run it, the module can be imported and then probe2.Test() called.
 It will fail with an assertion failure if there is a problem with the tests: